-The principal activity of the Company is that of a financing company.
+The principal activity of the Company is that of a financing company within the BAT group.

 (b) Financial Reporting period

 The financial year of the Company ends on 31 December.
 The profit & loss account covers the year from 1 January to 31 December and the balance sheet date is 31 December.